Skip to content

 This is also a tax-free benefit.

-Will Va Benefits Reduce My Unemployment?
+Will VA Benefits Reduce My Unemployment?

 Another question many veterans have about their benefits is whether unemployment benefits are reduced or otherwise impacted by VA benefits.